FRBNY-DSGE/DSGE.jl/docs/src/advanced_usage.md

 - `data_vintage::String`: Data vintage, formatted `yymmdd`.
 By default, `data_vintage` is set to today's date.
 It is (currently) the only setting printed to output filenames by default.
+- `cond_vintage::String`: Conditional data vintage, formatted `yymmdd`.
+By default, `cond_vintage` is set to today's date.
+- `data_id::Int64`: ID number to append to a created data set's name and to identify which saved data set to load
+- `cond_id::Int64`: ID number to identify which conditional data set should be loaded

 Many functions in DSGE.jl will either require input data or create output data, so it is important to check that the saveroot and dataroot are set as the user intends.